-- Areas where control measures have been taken will be monitored at least annually for the purpose of detecting re-growth of controlled species or the introduction and establishment of new noxious or invasive species while the site is in recovery. - Any re-growth of the controlled species in the treated area(s) will be controlled with follow-up treatment(s). - A Contractor Record Keeping/Certification record keeping form is required.
-The certified pesticide applicator is required to complete this form.
+- Areas where control measures have been taken will be monitored at least annually for the purpose of detecting re-growth of controlled species or the introduction and establishment of new noxious or invasive species while the site is in recovery. - Any re-growth of the controlled species in the treated area(s) will be controlled with follow-up treatment(s). - Client Herbicide Record Keeping Worksheet is required.

-- Adhere to Restricted Entry Interval (REI) requirements posted on the herbicide label found under the 'Agricultural Use Requirements' section. - Develop a safety plan for individuals exposed to chemicals including telephone numbers and addresses for emergency treatment centers and the telephone number for the nearest poison control center.
+• Develop a safety plan for individuals exposed to chemicals including telephone numbers and addresses for emergency treatment centers and the telephone number for the nearest poison control center.
 For human exposure questions, the local center is:

-Name: Northern New England Poison Center Location: 22 Bramhall St, Portland, ME 04101 Website: https://www.nnepc.org/ Phone: 1 (800) 222-1222
+Name: Northern New England Poison Center Location: 22 Bramhall St, Portland, ME 04102 Phone: 1 (800) 222-1222